 Continuation of EN102.
 Further development of students' skills with emphasis placed on writing longer and more complex essays and critical discussion of their own rough drafts as well as published essays.
-Includes writing at least one research paper.
+Includes introduction to primary research.
 Prerequisite: C or better in EN102.
 (Composition)